Norman Nato: GP2 Series

 On 29 January 2015, it was confirmed that Arden International had signed Nato as its number one driver in the GP2 Series.
 He finished 18th overall with 20 points.

 Nato joined Racing Engineering for the 2016 GP2 Series and won the opening race of the season in Barcelona.
 He finished on the podium again in Monaco, Hungary and Malaysia, and took one further victory at Monza to finish fifth in the Drivers' Championship with 136 points.

 In 2017, Nato returned to Arden to start his third season in the Formula One feeder series, now renamed as Formula 2.
 He took one win after beating eventual champion Charles Leclerc at the Baku City Circuit and recorded two further podiums, finishing as the runner-up in the Bahrain and Silverstone Feature Races.
 Nato finished ninth overall, accumulating 91 points.

 European Le Mans Series

 For the 2018 season, Nato made a switch to sportscar racing by joining the European Le Mans Series with Racing Engineering in the LMP2 class.
 He won the opening race of the season at Le Castellet alongside team-mates Paul Petit and Olivier Pla.
 Nato took one further podium at the Red Bull Ring to finish third in the championship standings with 66 points.

-Alongside his ELMS campaign, Nato contested his first 24 Hours of Le Mans in which he finished in 10th place with SMP Racing.
+Alongside his ELMS campaign, Nato contested his first 24 Hours of Le Mans in which he finished in tenth place with SMP Racing.
 He also raced at the 2018 Petit Le Mans in the WeatherTech SportsCar Championship, finishing in 11th place with Tequila Patron ESM.

-For 2019, the Frenchman joined reigning ELMS champions G-Drive Racing and contested the opening two races of the season, taking fourth place at Le Castellet and winning at Monza.
+For 2019, Nato joined reigning ELMS champions G-Drive Racing and contested the opening two races of the season, taking fourth place at Le Castellet and winning at Monza.